 For over 30 years, the Lethbridge Symphony has provided talented young musicians from across Alberta a unique biennial opportunity to perform in competition for our supportive audiences.
-The Young Artist Competition was started in 1985 through the generosity of the Helen Johnson Memorial Fund, and the winner receives an invitation to play as a guest soloist with the Lethbridge Symphony Orchestra in the next concert season, as well as a generous cash prize provided by Mark & Bev Bellamy.
+The Young Artist Competition was started in 1985 through the generosity of the Helen Johnson Memorial Fund, and the winner receives an invitation to play as a guest soloist with the Lethbridge Symphony Orchestra in the next concert season, as well as a generous cash prize.

 The competition is open to all classical music performers (piano, strings, voice, winds, brass, and percussion).
 Applicants’ place of regular music study OR permanent address must be in Alberta, and they must be studying music at a Royal Conservatory of Music Grade 10 or equivalent level as of their date of application.

 All applications must include a link to an mp3 recording of repertoire of the musician’s choice (max 20 minutes).
-The recording must be made within the six-month period preceding the application deadline (December 1, 2019 through June 1, 2020), and should include at least two contrasting selections by different composers.
+The recording must be made within the six-month period preceding the application deadline (December 1, 2021 through June 1, 2022), and should include at least two contrasting selections by different composers.
+NO EDITS OR ENHANCEMENTS ARE PERMITTED, AND EACH PIECE MUST BE PERFORMED IN ONE TAKE.
 The proposed solo work may not be included.

 Applicants must provide the Lethbridge Symphony with three hard copies of the score (including piano reduction) at least one week before the Live Finals, and their own accompanist(s).